wp-plugins/dpabadbotwp/readme.txt

 == 1.03 ==
 Changed all file names to lower case so that they will be compatible with all servers.
 If you are upgrading and the plugin has problems accessing files, DELETE this plugin and reinstall the plugin.

+== == Upgrade Notice == ==

+== 1.01 ==
+Previous version forgot to check ip address when logged into WordPress control panel.
+This version corrects that.
+The moment you are logged in, your current IP address is sent to dpaBadBot.

+== 1.02 ==
+Added a better description of products offered by Software Propulsion with links to respective websites

+== 1.03 ==
+Changed all file names to lower case so that they will be compatible with all servers.
+If you are upgrading and the plugin has problems accessing files, DELETE this plugin and reinstall the plugin.